Shuttle Endeavour embarking on new mission to Los Angeles museum

-CAPE CANAVERAL, Fla., Sept 16 - The space shuttle Endeavour, built to replace NASA’s lost ship Challenger, prepared for a final flight this week, heading not into orbit but west to a Los Angeles museum.
+CAPE CANAVERAL, Fla., Sept 16 - The space shuttle Endeavour, built to replace NASA’s lost ship Challenger, prepared for a final flight on Monday, heading not into orbit but west to a Los Angeles museum.

 Riding piggyback on top of a specially modified 747 jet, Endeavour will be the second of NASA’s three surviving shuttles to leave the Kennedy Space Center and begin new roles as space ambassadors.

-Endeavour was built as a replacement for Challenger, which was destroyed in an accident that killed seven astronauts in 1986.
-NASA lost a second shuttle, Columbia, and seven more crew members in 2003.
-That ship was not replaced.

-Endeavour’s lifespan was relatively short by shuttle standards - 25 missions over 20 years, totaling 299 days in space.
+Endeavour was built after the Challenger was destroyed in a fatal accident in 1986.
+Endeavour’s space life was relatively short by shuttle standards - just 25 missions over 20 years, totaling 299 days in space.

 But those flights ran the gamut of orbital odysseys, including the sheer moxie of its May 1992 debut when three astronauts made an impromptu and unprecedented spacewalk to rescue a stranded Intelsat communications satellite.

-Eighteen months later, Endeavour flew a high-stakes mission to repair the Hubble Space Telescope, which, to NASA’s horror, had been launched in 1990 with a misshapen primary mirror.
+Eighteen months later, Endeavour flew a high-stakes mission to repair the Hubble Space Telescope, which, to NASA’s horror, had been launched in 1990 with a misshaped primary mirror.

-A dozen of Endeavour’s missions were devoted to building and outfitting the International Space Station, a $100 billion research laboratory that flies about 250 miles above Earth.
+A dozen of Endeavour’s missions were devoted to building and outfitting the International Space Station, a $100 billion research laboratory, a project of 15 countries, that flies about 250 miles (400 km) above Earth.

 In December 1998, Endeavour carried the first U.S.-made piece of the fledgling station, a connecting hub named Unity that astronauts attached to the Russian-launched Zarya base module.